Amazon Marketplace

 BD is a promotion status on Amazon that indicates an offer provides a significant discount compared to regular prices.
 Best Deal is marked automatically or through promotion deals on the Amazon website.
 A Best Deal can significantly increase visibility and traffic.

-Open term pageBIL
+Open glossary pageBIL

 Build International Listings